Deadline: January 31

 About the ASA Minority Fellowship Program

 Through its Minority Fellowship Program (MFP), the American Sociological Association (ASA) supports the development and training of sociologists of color in any sub-area or specialty in the discipline.
-Funded by ASA, with additional generous annual contributions from the Sociologists for Women in Society, Alpha Kappa Delta, the Association for Black Sociologists, the Southwestern Sociological Association, the Midwest Sociological Society, the Eastern Sociological Society, the Pacific Sociological Association, and the Southern Sociological Society, as well as membership donations, MFP seeks to attract talented doctoral students to ensure a diverse and highly trained workforce is available to assume leadership roles in research that is relevant to today’s global society.
+Funded by ASA, with additional generous annual contributions from Alpha Kappa Delta, the Association for Black Sociologists, the Midwest Sociological Society, Sociologists for Women in Society, as well as membership donations, MFP seeks to attract talented doctoral students to ensure a diverse and highly trained workforce is available to assume leadership roles in research that is relevant to today’s global society.

 In addition to providing financial support, MFP works with its Fellows and their faculty mentors to help prepare the Fellow for a research career.
 Also, MFP plans workshops and paper sessions at the ASA Annual Meeting, offers travel support to scientific conferences, and fosters the development of formal and informal networks for Fellows.

 Applications are reviewed and evaluated by the ASA Minority Fellowship Program Advisory Panel.
-Panel members are appointed by the ASA Executive Director and approved by ASA Council.
 The Advisory Panel convenes annually in early spring to select finalists.
 Awards are announced by April 30.

 The annual stipend for each award (August 1- July 31) is $18,000.
 In addition, arrangements for the payments of tuition are made with universities or departments.
 There are also limited funds available for travel to the ASA Annual Meeting each August, regional or aligned association meetings in the spring or fall, and professional development training programs and workshops.